 Speaking of the projected time savings, Matza said: “when you bring trade routes down from 45 days to 36 hours, it opens up a whole new world for the market.”

 However, according to Wala Chabala of the Africa Policy Research Institute, the challenge is steep.
-The US and their EU counterparts are way behind China who signed MoUs with most African countries a decade ago, has already locked in the bulk of the supply of critical raw materials, and built supply chains for cobalt, lithium and several other essential minerals and metals.
+The US and their EU counterparts are way behind China, which signed MoUs with most African countries a decade ago, has already locked in the bulk of the supply of critical raw materials, and built supply chains for cobalt, lithium and several other essential minerals and metals.
 Furthermore, China is set to take over the Tazara railway concession that connects the copper belt to the Indian Ocean port of Dar es Salaam after talks with Zambian and Tanzanian governments earlier this year.

 Will Africans benefit?